If you do a little research, you will find a wealth of information about your vintage and antique cast iron cookware.

 So many publications have written about vintage and antique cast iron that it is impossible to list them.
 I can assure you that if you take a few moments to type your query into google, you will get a plethora of results.
 Do some research!

-My Prior Blog Posts
+My Blog Posts

 More by Mary

-Pages by Doris Mosier
+Post by Doris Mosier